canonical/mlflow-operator/docs/how-to/backup.rst

 Backup `mlflow` MinIO bucket
 ----------------------------

-.. note:: The name of the MLFlow MinIO bucket defaults to `mlflow`, the bucket name can be verified with `juju config mlflow default_artifact_root`.
+.. note:: The name of the MLflow MinIO bucket defaults to `mlflow`, the bucket name can be verified with `juju config mlflow default_artifact_root`.

 1. Configure `rclone` for MinIO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^